Monster: The Ed Gein Story

 Monster: The Ed Gein Story is the third season of the American biographical crime drama anthology television series Monster, created by Ian Brennan for Netflix.
 The season focuses on convicted murderer, graverobber, and suspected serial killer Ed Gein, portrayed by Charlie Hunnam.
 The cast also includes Suzanna Son, Vicky Krieps, Laurie Metcalf, and Tom Hollander.
-The season incorporates meta commentary on the cultural obsession with true crime, exploring Gein's influence on Hollywood and pop culture.
+The season incorporates meta commentary on the cultural obsession with true crime and Gein's influence on Hollywood and pop culture.

 It is the third installment in the Monster anthology series, following Monster: The Jeffrey Dahmer Story (2022) and Monsters: The Lyle and Erik Menendez Story (2024).
 A season based on Ed Gein was announced to be in development on September 14, 2024.
-It is the first season not helmed by Ryan Murphy, with Brennan serving as the sole creator and writer.
+It is the first season not helmed by Murphy, with Brennan serving as the sole creator and writer.

-Upon its premiere on October 3, 2025, the season received negative reviews and was deemed inferior to its predecessors, with critics panning its meta commentary, subplots, runtime, excessive graphic violence, and factual inaccuracies, while opinions on Hunnam's performance were divided.
+Upon its premiere on October 3, 2025, the season received negative reviews and was deemed inferior to its predecessors, with critics panning its meta commentary, subplots, runtime, excessive graphic violence, and factual inaccuracies.
+While critical responses to Hunnam's performance were divided, he ultimately received nominations for a Primetime Emmy Award, a Golden Globe Award, an Actors Award, and a Critics' Choice Television Award.
+The season received seven nominations at the 78th Primetime Emmy Awards.

-A fourth season, based on murder suspect Lizzie Borden, is currently in production.
+A fourth season, titled Monster: The Lizzie Borden Story, is based on parricide suspect Lizzie Borden and was released on September 17, 2026.